Kn0whow/kn0whow/_posts/2023-01-07-ServerUpgrades-Server2008Split-Part1.md

 ## Purpose of the project

-Now the 2008 server has the following roles: Active Directory (AD), DNS, DHCP, and the main company File Server, which of course is neither good or ideal.
+The 2008 server has the following roles: Active Directory (AD), DNS, DHCP, and the main company File Server, which of course is neither good or ideal.
 So the purpose of this project is to split the server, which is a physical server, into two new 2022 virtual servers.
 One server will run AD, DNS, and DHCP, and the other will be the new file server.
 So the project will be split into two parts:

 * Part 1: Move the AD, DNS, and DHCP roles onto a new 2022 server.
 * Part 2: Move the file server onto a new 2022 server, separate from the new Domain Controller (DC) server.